-Notice that, if the combinational logic block contains a fault, we may not set the valid test state to the SR. However, the fault can be detected during the above step because the value loaded into the SR can be observed from t_out .
+Notice that, if the combinational logic block contains a fault, we may not set the valid test state to the SR. However, the fault can be detected during the above step because the value loaded into the SR can be observed from $t\out$ .

-Step 2: Applying PI value of a test pattern

-We apply the PI value of the test pattern to the primary inputs of the sequential circuit (see Figure 7).
+Step 2: Applying PI value of a test pattern.
+We apply the PI value of the test pattern to the primary inputs of the sequential circuit (see Fig. 9).

 For a valid test state, there may exist two or more valid test patterns which contain the valid test state.
-Therefore, the length of the test sequence can be reduced if we apply the PI values of the test patterns one after another with holding the PPI value at the SR (see Figure 8).
+Therefore, the length of the test sequence can be reduced if we apply the PI values of the test patterns one after another with holding the PPI value at the SR using hold mode appended at the fifth step of the DFT process (see Fig. 10).
+Here, holding a value in the SR is called freezing the clock of the SR and the concept of freezing a clock is proposed by Abramovici et al. [15].

-Moreover, a valid test state s_i may be reached from another valid test state s_i by transitions of the normal operation without reset.
-Therefore, we can reduce the length of a test sequence if we can set s_i to the SR using the transitions without reset (see Figure 8).
-Notice that, in this case, we have to hold the state s_i in the SR for one more cycle after applying all test patterns that contain the state s_i as (2) in Figure 8.
+Moreover, a valid test state $s_j$ may be reached from another valid test state $s_i$ by transitions of the normal operation without reset.
+Therefore, we can reduce the length of a test sequence if we can set $s_j$ to the SR using the transitions without reset (see Fig. 10).
+Notice that, in this case, we have to hold the state $s_i$ in the SR for one more cycle after applying all test patterns that contain the state $s_i$ as (2) in Fig. 10.
 Hence a transition sequence which starts from the reset state and traverses all valid test states can set all PPI values to the SR. We call such a transition sequence a valid test state traversing sequence.
 Here, there always exists such a valid test state traversing sequence because any valid test state is reachable from the reset state and the reset state can be reached from any state using the reset signal.
-Let L{vt} and N{vp} be the length of a valid test state traversing sequence and the number of valid test patterns, respectively.
-The length of a test sequence required to apply all valid test patterns is $L{\rm vt} + N{\rm vp}$.
+Let $L{vt}$ and $N{vp}$ be the length of a valid test patterns, respectively.
+The length of a test sequence required to apply all valid test patterns is $L{vt} + N{vp}$ .